nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 To view schedule:

-1. Type `schedule m/weekly d/02/11/2020` into the command box as shown in the figure below.
+1. Type `schedule m/weekly d/02/11/2020` into the command box as shown in figure __ .
 Press `Enter` to execute the command.

     <div markdown="block" class="alert alert-info">
     :exclamation: Do not input command word as "Schedule" with a capital "S".
 Reeve will not recognise the command word.